tighten/mon-petit/docs/0002-tracking-settings.md

 date: 2022-08-23
 deciders: Kristin Collins
 ---
-# Storage for list of UTM options.
+# Storage for list of tracking options.

 ## Context and Problem Statement